Control of vertex probability via edge-weight modulation in continuous-time quantum walks: CTQWs on weighted tree graphs

-Quantum walks have been used to find symmetries in tree graphs \cite{wu2013finding} and paths through some tree structures \cite{reitzner2017finding,koch2018finding}.
-The tree is a kind of graph with a root as the highest-degree central vertex.
-From this central vertex, a set of connected vertices called branches emerges.
-All branches are equal here, and the leaf vertices are in their extremity with just one adjacent vertex.
-Then, all state transfers from an arbitrary leaf vertex to another one from a distinct branch are equivalent and always go through the central vertex.
+Quantum walks have been used to find symmetries in tree graphs \cite{wu2013finding} and to explore paths through various tree structures \cite{reitzner2017finding,koch2018finding}.
+The trees considered here are defined by having their root vertex as the highest-degree central vertex.
+From this root emerges a set of connected vertices, called branches.
+All branches are identical, and the leaf vertices lie at their extremities, each with only one adjacent vertex.
+Consequently, any state transfer from one leaf vertex to another in a different branch is equivalent and necessarily passes through the root.
+This feature makes the root vertex a natural candidate for studying mechanisms of probability suppression.

-In this section, we study quantum walks placed on weighted tree graphs.
-Let us take the hopping $J$ for the edges of the central vertex larger than the ones for the other edges.
-We aim to evaluate how the probability over time of specific vertices changes with the hopping $J$.
-In our analysis, we choose the star $S_n$, spider $S_{n,2}$ and $S_{n,3}$, and Cayley trees $C_{3,2}$ and $C_{3,3}$, as follows.
+Having established the weighted line as a prototype for local suppression effects, we now turn to weighted tree graphs, which generalize this mechanism to multi-branched structures.
+In particular, we consider three tree graphs: the star graph $S_n$, and the spider graphs $S_{n,2}$ and $S_{n,3}$, as illustrated in Fig.~\ref{Fig2}.
+In all cases, the central root vertex connects to $n$ branches, with each branch consisting of $1$, $2$, or $3$ vertices, respectively.
+The edges incident to the root are weighted by a factor $J$, while all other edges carry unit weight.
+This construction allows us to explore how the $1/J^2$ suppression of root occupation, observed in the weighted line, extends to more complex topologies.
+Finally, we establish the equivalence between these graphs and weighted Cayley trees and outline how our main findings extend beyond highly symmetric tree-like structures.